Pit crater

-As distinct from impact craters, these craters are not formed from the clashing of bodies or projectiles from space.
-Rather, they can be formed by a lava explosion from a bottled up volcano (the explosion leaving a shallow caldera) or when the ceiling over a void is not solid enough to prevent collapse of the overlying material.
-Pit craters can also result from collapse of lava tubes or dikes, or from collapsed magma chambers under loose material.
+As distinct from impact craters, pit craters are not formed from the clashing of bodies or projectiles from space.
+Rather, they can be formed by a lava explosion from a bottled-up volcano (the explosion leaving a shallow caldera) or when the ceiling over a void is not solid enough to prevent the collapse of the overlying material.
+Pit craters can also result from the collapse of lava tubes or dikes, or from collapsed magma chambers under loose material.

-A newly formed pit crater has steep overhanging sides and is shaped inside like an inverted cone, growing wider closer to the bottom.
-Over time the overhangs fall into the pit and the crater fills with talus from the collapsing sides and roof.
-A middle-aged pit crater is cylindrical but its rim will continue to collapse, resulting in the crater's expanding outward until it resembles a funnel or drain—narrower at the bottom than the top.
+A newly formed pit crater has steep, overhanging sides and is shaped inside like an inverted cone, growing wider closer to the bottom.
+Over time, the overhangs fall into the pit, and the crater fills with talus from the collapsing sides and roof.
+A middle-aged pit crater is cylindrical, but its rim will continue to collapse, resulting in the crater expanding outward until it resembles a funnel or drain—narrower at the bottom than the top.

 While pit craters and calderas form through similar processes, the former term is usually reserved for smaller features of a mile or less in diameter.

-The term "pit crater" was coined by C. Wilkes in 1845 to describe craters along Hawaii's East Rift Zone.
+The term pit crater was coined by C. Wilkes in 1845 to describe craters along Hawaii's East Rift Zone.